 The human settlements in Kerman Province date back to the 4th millennium BCE.
 Hence, over 280 historical sites and landmarks are located in Kerman province.
 Arg-e Bam, Rayen castle, and Meymand rocky village places, which are located near Kerman.

 Do not forget to visit the bazaars of Kerman and enjoy carpets and hand-woven textiles.
-Besides, traditional embroider Pateh, hand-woven carpet like Jajim and kilim and Persian carpet with intricate patterns and eye-catching colors are amongst the souvenirs of Kerman.
+Besides, traditional embroider Pateh, hand-woven carpets like Jajim and kilim and Persian carpet with intricate patterns and eye-catching colors are amongst the souvenirs of Kerman.

 Getting to Kerman